Suman373/Project0/README.md

-# PYTHON TIC TAC TOE GAME
+## PYTHON TIC TAC TOE GAME

-### The classes are meant for either random cpu player vs user or an AI vs user.
+### A python practice project, from freeCodeCamp youtube channel which cleared a lot of concepts about superclasses, logic based on probabilities and interaction with b/w cpu vs human player